davidgasquez/handbook/Open Data.md

 	- For tabular data, starting with just SQL might be great.
 	- Pyodite + DuckDB for transformations could cover a large area.
 - **Declarative** Everything should be defined as code.
 E.g: YAML files with the source datasets and the transformations.
 Similar to how Pachyderm/Kamu/Holium do.
 - **Environment agnostic**.
 Can be run locally and remotely.
 One machine or a cluster.
+Streaming or batch.
 - **Templated**.
 Having a repository of open transformations could empower a bunch of use cases ready to plug in to datasets:
 	- Detect outliers automatically.
 	- Detect suspicions records like a categorical variable value that only appears one time while others values appear many times.